fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

                                       ←  Chunk(addr=0x555555559640, size=0x0, flags=PREV_INUSE | IS_MMAPPED | NON_MAIN_ARENA)
 ```

-The `\x40\x96` input in `edit` partially overwrites the chunk's `next_chunk` to manipulate the tcache list.
+The `\x40\x96` passed to `edit` partially overwrites the chunk's `next_chunk` to manipulate the tcache list.

 Looking closely, `0x555555559640` comes at the end of the tcache list.
-Although its `size` is `0`, tcache doesn't verify `size` during allocation, so the manipulated `next_chunk` gets allocated.
+Although its `size` is 0, tcache doesn't verify `size` during allocation, so the manipulated `next_chunk` gets allocated.

-Thinking about it, carefully controlling size and position when allocating heap chunks to only overwrite one byte might enable exploitation without probability issues.
+Come to think of it, carefully controlling size and position when allocating heap chunks to only overwrite one byte might enable exploitation without probability issues.

 ``` python
     # allocate overwritten heap address